heiberger/heiberger.github.io/index.md

+# Daniel Heiberger

 ## About

-Daniel Heiberger is a Data Scientist based in Hong Kong, familiar with contemporay Python-driven data science workflows, with specific experience in financial risk prediction.
+I am a Data Scientist based in Hong Kong, familiar with contemporay Python-driven data science workflows, with specific experience in financial risk prediction.

 ## Data Science